tomedunn/the-finished-book/_theory/effective-hp-and-damage/effective-hp-and-damage.md

 One important thing that these equations show is how saving throw bonuses should scale in comparison to $$\AC$$.
 The [Monster Statistics by Challenge Rating](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop\#MonsterStatisticsbyChallengeRating) table in chapter 9 of the DMG (p.
 275) lists suggested values for monster's $$\HP$$, $$\AC$$, and $$\DC$$ but it doesn't list one for $$\SB$$.

 However, if we compared equal values of $$\ACp$$ for attacks and saves, it becomes clear that $$\SB$$ should scale as $$\AC - 14$$.
-Comparing saving throw modifiers for published monsters against the baseline $$\AC$$ values from the "Monster Statistics by Challenge Rating" table in chapter 9 of the DMG, as shown in Fig. <a href="#fig:monster-save-modifier-trends" class="fig-ref">3</a> (below), this is indeed the case.
+Comparing saving throw modifiers for published monsters against the baseline $$\AC$$ values from the "Monster Statistics by Challenge Rating" table in chapter 9 of the DMG, as shown in Fig. \figref{fig:monster-save-modifier-trends} (below), this is indeed the case.

 <figure id="fig:monster-save-modifier-trends">
     {% include_relative fig-monster-save-modifier-vs-cr-small.html %}
     {% include_relative fig-monster-save-modifier-vs-cr-large.html %}
-    <figcaption>Figure 3: Shows average saving throw modifiers (proficiency bonus not included) and armor class for monsters from official source books.
+    <figcaption>Shows average saving throw modifiers (proficiency bonus not included) and armor class for monsters from official source books.
 Monster \(\AC\) values taken from the "Monster Statistics by Challenge Rating" table in chapter 9 of the DMG (p.
 275). </figcaption>
 </figure>

 For all abilities but Dexterity, monster saving throw modifiers follow similar trends to $$\AC - 14$$, and the average across all saving throws matches the trend for $$\AC - 14$$ almost exactly!

 It's been well established that certain saving throws for monsters are weaker than others (see my post on [Monster Saving Throws]({{ site.data.page-links.monster-saving-throws.path }})).
 However, what hasn't been clear until now is whether the strong saving throws are overpowered or the weak saving throws are underpowered.

-What Fig. <a href="#fig:monster-save-modifier-trends" class="fig-ref">1</a> shows is that, for monsters, Strength and Constitution modifiers are generally stronger than baseline, Wisdom and Charisma are on target, Intelligence is slightly below baseline, and Dexterity starts out stronger than baseline at low CRs but becomes relatively weaker and weaker as CR increases.
+What Fig. \figref{fig:monster-save-modifier-trends} shows is that, for monsters, Strength and Constitution modifiers are generally stronger than baseline, Wisdom and Charisma are on target, Intelligence is slightly below baseline, and Dexterity starts out stronger than baseline at low CRs but becomes relatively weaker and weaker as CR increases.

 ## Encounter specific effective hit points